STEVEN PETERSON, Coordinator, email: email@example.com

 Students may find suitable courses in the Ph.D. program in Public Administration or other graduate programs at Penn State.
 These two in-depth methods courses should be approved in advance by the student’s doctoral committee.
 A student’s committee may also allow him/her to take in-depth methods courses that are offered by other universities or research institutions, if the equivalent courses cannot be found within Penn State, if the equivalency of these courses to 3-credit graduate-level courses offered at Penn State can be verified by Graduate Enrollment Services, and if the costs of taking these courses can be covered by the student or another arrangement can be made to cover the costs.

-Comprehensive Examination: Upon the completion of the specialization courses and research methods courses successfully, with a minimum 3.5 GPA, a doctoral candidate takes a comprehensive written and oral examination.
+Comprehensive Examination: Upon successful completion of the specialization courses and research methods courses, with a minimum 3.5 GPA, a doctoral candidate takes a comprehensive written and oral examination.
 Comprehensive examinations are administered by the student’s doctoral committee.
 In comprehensive examinations students are tested about the contents of their specialization areas and they will be required to propose a research design on a relevant topic.

 Dissertation: After passing the comprehensive examination, a student must work with his or her adviser and doctoral committee to develop a full dissertation proposal within three months of the exam.
 Once the doctoral committee approves the full proposal, dissertation research can begin.
 Students will be required to conduct their dissertation research and write and defend their dissertations in accordance with Graduate Council policy and as agreed on by their doctoral committees.